dragoscirjan/gitlab.itmcint-solaris/doc/nfs-install.md

 #### /etc/idmapd.conf

 Edit `/etc/idmapd.conf` to look like this.

+> Please note there may be different nobody/nogroup users for different distros.
+Please read the documentation.

 ```
 [Mapping]